 - Galatians 3:10-11

 In verse 10 Paul refers to what is traditionally entitled the Covenant of Works.
 The Westminster Confession of Faith (VII:2) explains this: "The first covenant made with man was a covenant of works, wherein life was promised to Adam, and in him to his posterity, upon condition of perfect and personal obedience."
 Adam was promised eternal life after perfectly fulfilling all the commands of his Creator, in nature, intent, and action.
-In his created state, Adam was capable of this state of holiness, and his posterity would have inherited that native holiness.
+In his created state, Adam was capable of this state of holiness, would have been confirmed in that state, and his posterity would have inherited that native holiness.

 However, as every child in Sunday school has learned, Adam broke the covenant, disobeying God in eating from the forbidden tree.
 He provoked the wrath of God, and forever forfeited the eternal life promised in that covenant, for himself and his posterity.